String Quartet No. 1 (Górecki)

 to guard us from those who use darkness for their wrong-doings.

-The choice of quotation was partially inspired by Górecki’s dislike of the evenings in a time of political uncertainty in Communist Poland.
+The choice of quotation was partially inspired by Górecki's dislike of the evenings in a time of political uncertainty in Communist Poland.
 Furthermore, the central section of the work recalls music which Polish Highlander musicians would play until the late night.
 In typical Góreckian fashion, the piece is loaded with symbolism.
 This is not the first string quartet to make references to this musical tradition, having been done before most notably by Karol Szymanowski and Stanisław Moniuszko.
-Górecki even remarked once: ”Where Szymanowski went, I went too.”
+Górecki even remarked once: "Where Szymanowski went, I went too."

 The quartet is cast in one movement and lasts around 15 minutes.
 The Boosey & Hawkes edition includes the lyrics to the original motet and a notation of the tenor line, which appears in the work.

 Origins

-Henryk Górecki’s interest in early music can be traced to his earliest compositions in his avant-garde period.
+Henryk Górecki's interest in early music can be traced to his earliest compositions in his avant-garde period.
 The composer frequently employed the use of musical quotation in his compositions.
-As early as in the First Symphony Op.
-14 from 1959, a highly avant-garde serialist work, Górecki used the Bogurodzica, the oldest Polish notated hymn, in one of the movements.
+As early as in the First Symphony, Op.
+14, from 1959, a highly avant-garde serialist work, Górecki used the Bogurodzica, the oldest Polish notated hymn, in one of the movements.
 Similarly, the Old Polish Music Op.
-24 from 1969 is based on a theme from a 14th century Polish organum Benedicamus Domino and on 16th-century composer Wacław z Szamotuł’s Already it is Dusk, or Już się zmierzcha in the original Polish.
+24 from 1969 is based on a theme from a 14th century Polish organum Benedicamus Domino and on 16th-century composer Wacław of Szamotuły's "Already it is dusk", or "Już się zmierzcha" in the original Polish.

-Around the 1970s, Górecki’s musical language began to change to a more consonant and tonal one, with the Second Symphony Op.
+Around the 1970s, Górecki's musical language began to change to a more consonant and tonal one, with the Second Symphony Op.
 31 marking an important transition point.
 Even here, Górecki used a musical quotation, from the anonymous 15th-century song Laude digna prole.
 After the Third Symphony Op.
 36 (also heavily based on quotations of Polish religious and folk music, and of Chopin), and a censorship (including losing his job as rector at the Karol Szymanowski Academy of Music in Katowice) following the composition of Beatus Vir Op.
 38 in 1979, for defying the anti-religious policies of the communist Polish Government, Górecki began to move much more into vocal music in the 1980s.